 - Only expose one person to danger at a time.
 Moving around the off-piste in a small manageable group and only traversing, climbing and skiing potentially dangerous areas one at a time will reduce the risk of triggering an avalanche and make a rescue easier if one does happen.

-The App FatMap gives a good indication of which slopes are in the potential avalanche risk range, however it does not guarantee they are safe.
+From December to April, Meteo France provides detailed avalanche bulletins for Meribel and the surrounding areas.
+The App FatMap also gives a good indication of which slopes are in the potential avalanche risk range, however it does not guarantee they are safe.

 Avalanche risk classifications